torognes/vsearch/README.md

 ## Difference from VSEARCH

 The --idoffset argument was added.
-If you specify --idoffset N (N must be integer), the identity will be calculated based on the following command.
+If you specify --idoffset N (N must be integer), the identity will be calculated based on the following definition.

 100 * (the number of matches - N) / (alignment length - N)